esturcke/hcc-613-blog/content/project/invisionapp.md

 ### Animated Watch Hands

-In class we discussed the possibility creating animations outside of the prototyping tool.
-I found that Invisionapp supports animated GIFs and so I created simple watch hand animations in After Effects to demonstration the transition from the standard watch face to the interactive mode and back.
+In class we discussed the possibility of creating animations outside of the prototyping tool.
+I found that Invisionapp supports animated GIFs and so I created simple watch hand animations in After Effects to demonstrate the transition from the standard watch face to the interactive mode and back.

 {{% fig "animated-hands.gif" %}}**Figure 2** Animated watch hands.{{% /fig %}}